NeoHW/tp/docs/UserGuide.md

 * Note that, it is okay to exclude `TIME` for `DATE_OR_DATETIME_OF_EVENT_ON_THAT_DATE`
 * The format of `DATE_OF_EVENT_ON_THAT_DATE` must be: DD-MM-YYYY.
 * The format of `DATETIME_OF_EVENT_ON_THAT_DATE` must be: DD-MM-YYYY, HH:mm - HH:mm.
-* The Date must not fall before the current date; If the Time exists, it can occur anytime within the day even if its on the current date
+* The Date / Datetime of the Event can occur in the past as well, there is no restriction
 * Both `PATIENT_INDEX` and `EVENT_INDEX` **must be a positive integer** 1, 2, 3, ...
 * Both `PATIENT_INDEX` and `EVENT_INDEX` **must be of a valid index** (i.e. within the range of total number of Patients/Events).